-3.1 This Code of Conduct is applicable to the following persons, referred to as Participants:

-Any person including, but not limited to, players, umpires, officials, coaches, coaching staff, managers, player spectators, medical staff, technical support, video staff, and any duly appointed team representatives participating in:

-- (i) any matches, practices, competitions, events, functions, celebrations or ceremonies run under the jurisdiction of the Association - (ii) any matches, practices, competitions, events, functions, celebrations or ceremonies that the Participant is involved in on a regional basis. - (iii) together the ("Competitions") - 3.2 The standards of conduct, set out in this Code of Conduct, apply to Participants on-field and off-field conduct. - 3.3 The terms of this Code, including any sanctions, will apply regardless of whether criminal investigations or any criminal or civil court proceedings have been instigated by any party and notwithstanding the outcome of any such investigations or proceedings. - 3.4 This Code of Conduct will not apply to Participants where:
+- 3.1.
+This Code of Conduct is applicable to the following persons, referred to as Participants: Any person including, but not limited to, players, umpires, officials, coaches, coaching staff, managers, player spectators, medical staff, technical support, video staff, and any duly appointed team representatives participating in: - a) any matches, practices, competitions, events, functions, celebrations or ceremonies run under the jurisdiction of the Association - b) any matches, practices, competitions, events, functions, celebrations or ceremonies that the Participant is involved in on a regional basis. - c) together the ("Competitions") - 3.2.
+The standards of conduct, set out in this Code of Conduct, apply to Participants on-field and off-field conduct. - 3.3.
+The terms of this Code, including any sanctions, will apply regardless of whether criminal investigations or any criminal or civil court proceedings have been instigated by any party and notwithstanding the outcome of any such investigations or proceedings. - 3.4.
+This Code of Conduct will not apply to Participants where: - a) The Sports Tribunal has jurisdiction to determine matters under Hockey New Zealand's Anti-Doping Policy. - b) Any allegation of misconduct against a Participant, arising out of circumstances where he/she is involved in a tournament held on or behalf of Hockey New Zealand,

-- a.
-The Sports Tribunal has jurisdiction to determine matters under Hockey New Zealand's Anti-Doping Policy. - b.
-Any allegation of misconduct against a Participant, arising out of circumstances where he/she is involved in a tournament held on or behalf of Hockey New Zealand, sanctioned by FIH or controlled by a Continental Federation or by the International Olympic Committee, in which case the relevant code of conduct and disciplinary rules will apply. - c.
-Any allegations of misconduct outside of sub-clauses 3.2. - The standards of conduct, set out in clause 5 (Standards of Conduct), do apply to all individual players, umpires, officials, coaches, managers, or other persons, who have been selected or appointed to a national squad, team, or position, by Hockey New Zealand during his or her participation in a Competition but who may be covered by the Memorandum of Understanding between Hockey New Zealand and the Hockey Players' Association Incorporated ("MOU").
+- sanctioned by FIH or controlled by a Continental Federation or by the International Olympic Committee, in which case the relevant code of conduct and disciplinary rules will apply. - c) Any allegations of misconduct outside of sub-clauses 3.2. - 3.5.
+The standards of conduct, set out in clause 5 (Standards of Conduct), do apply to all individual players, umpires, officials, coaches, managers, or other persons, who have been selected or appointed to a national squad, team, or position, by Hockey New Zealand during his or her participation in a Competition but who may be covered by the Memorandum of Understanding between Hockey New Zealand and the Hockey Players' Association Incorporated ("MOU").
 However, any allegation of off-field Misconduct, as set out in this Code of Conduct, will be dealt with in accordance with the provisions of the MOU and not this Code of Conduct.

-4. DEFINITIONS
+4. Definitions

-- 4.1 The following words and phrases, used in this Code of Conduct, shall mean as follows: - "Association" means Wellington Hockey Association. - "Anti-Doping Policy" has the meaning given to it in the Hockey New Zealand constitution. - "Appeal" has the meaning given to it in clause 13.1. - "Board" means the Board of Association or Association Committee. - "Chief Executive" means the Chief Executive Officer or other duly appointed Chair, President or Manager appointed pursuant to the Association Constitution. - "Competition has the meaning given to it in clause 3.1. - "Complaint" has the meaning given to it in clause 6.2. - "Constitution" means the Rules of Association. - "FIH" means the International Hockey Federation. - "Guideline for Suspension Offences" means the guidelines and recommendations for penalties in relation to Suspension Offences as set out in Schedule 1. - "Guidelines on Process for Hearing and Determining any Complaint, Protest and Appeal" means the guidelines for any Judicial Committee for hearing and determining Complaints or Protests as set out in Schedule 2. - "Hockey New Zealand" means The New Zealand Federation of Hockey Incorporated - "Judicial Committee" means the Association Judicial Committee(s) appointed in accordance with clause 9 (Association Judicial Committee).
+4.1.
+The following words and phrases, used in this Code of Conduct, shall mean as follows:

+"Association" means Wellington Hockey Association.

+"Anti-Doping Policy" has the meaning given to it in the Hockey New Zealand constitution.

+"Appeal" has the meaning given to it in clause 13.1.

+"Board" means the Board of Association or Association Committee.

+"Chief Executive" means the Chief Executive Officer or other duly appointed Chair, President or Manager appointed pursuant to the Association Constitution.

+"Competition has the meaning given to it in clause 3.1.

+"Complaint" has the meaning given to it in clause 6.2.

+"Constitution" means the Rules of Association.

+"FIH" means the International Hockey Federation.

+"Guideline for Suspension Offences" means the guidelines and recommendations for penalties in relation to Suspension Offences as set out in Schedule 1.

+"Guidelines on Process for Hearing and Determining any Complaint, Protest and Appeal" means the guidelines for any Judicial Committee for hearing and determining Complaints or Protests as set out in Schedule 2.

+"Hockey New Zealand" means The New Zealand Federation of Hockey Incorporated a) A suspended player interfering with play;

-"Jury of Appeal" means the Association Jury of Appeal(s) appointed in accordance with clause 13.4.
+"Judicial C o m m i t t e e " means the Association Judicial Committee(s) appointed in accordance with clause 9 (Association Judicial Committee) "Jury of Appeal" means the Association Jury of Appeal(s) appointed in accordance with clause 13.4.